Belgian railway signalling: Cab signalling

 The TBL1+ system was designed in 2006 by the Belgian subsidiary of the Alstom Transport group.
 This is the new standard for Belgian signalling, supposed to be deployed on most lines equipped with conventional signalling.
 The signals are the same as classic ones, but they are combined with automatic train control and cab signalling.

-The trigger for developing this system was the Pécrot disaster in March 2001 when two trains collided head-on because a driver had passed a red signal, highlighting the finding that the majority of lines, no system prevented the train from passing a stop signal.
+The trigger for developing this system was the Pécrot disaster in March 2001 when two trains collided head-on because a driver had passed a red signal, drawing attention to the fact that on the majority of lines, no system prevented the train from passing a stop signal.
 It was therefore decided to invest in such a system.

 At the time, however, the existing TBL1 system offered this feature of automatic stop at red lights, but only a few main lines were equipped (or approximately 13% of signals).
 NMBS/SNCB decided therefore to abandon this TBL1 system and modified to make it compatible with the new European ERTMS standard in terms of ground infrastructure, becoming the system TBL1+.